Election 2022: Nevada GOP contest crucial to Senate control

 In Maine, the primary will be similarly easy for the one Republican and one Democrat running.
 But it will mark the official start of a fierce general election race between Democratic incumbent Janet Mills and former two-term Republican Gov. Paul LePage, who was known nationally for making vulgar remarks and declared himself to be “Trump before there was Trump.”

-Elections are also being held Tuesday in North Dakota, but Republican U.S. Sen. John Hoeven is expected to easily win his primary.
+Elections are also being held Tuesday in North Dakota, and Republican U.S. Sen. John Hoeven is expected to easily win his primary.

 Price reported from New York.